sigristarisa/ood-encapsulation-2/README.md

 light.setRed()
 ```

 Although the internals of the `TrafficLight` class are the same, the methods we are using now _hide the implementation details_ - the code using the class does not know or care that the `TrafficLight` class is using a string to store the color.
-The methods `isGreed`, `setRed` completely hide the internal representation.
+The methods `isGreen`, `setRed` completely hide the internal representation.
 They are obviously named and require no additional knowledge to use - we don't need to go and find the correct string value.

 ## Exercise 1